Cross-Border Spatial Planning: A vision for a cross-border functional region

 - Phase 1 (Dec.
 2020 – Feb.
-2022): The objective of this phase is for partners to exchange, comment on, and learn from the methodology.
-While this territorial visioning process is ongoing, the Ministry will share relevant documents with the partners, present the different steps of the process and organise regular (online) meetings to discuss them.
-This will give partners an opportunity to critically assess this territorial visioning process.
+2022): The objective of this phase is for partners to exchange, comment on, and learn from the process “Luxembourg in Transition”.
+While this territorial visioning process is ongoing, the Ministry will share relevant documents with the partners, present the different steps and organise regular (online) meetings to discuss them.
+This will give partners an opportunity to critically assess the process.

 Envisaged lessons and results

-The idea of the pilot action is to share experiences and facilitate the transfer of the methodology of ‘Luxembourg in Transition’.
-The central output will be a short guidance note concerning the potential transfer of the methodology.
-Ideally, the experiences, lessons and exchanges from this process could motivate the development of cross-border territorial visions for decarbonisation in other parts of Europe.
+The idea of the pilot action is to share experiences and facilitate the application of the process “Luxembourg in Transition”.
+The central output will be a short guidance note concerning the potential application of the process.
+Ideally, the experiences, lessons and exchanges from this process could motivate the development of cross-border territorial visions for decarbonisation and resilience in other territories of Europe.

-General information on the process of ‘Luxembourg in Transition’ is available on the website https://luxembourgintransition.lu.
+General information on the process of “Luxembourg in Transition” is available on the website https://luxembourgintransition.lu.
 While the process is ongoing, the responsible Ministry will share relevant documents with all partners.
-The guidance note concerning the potential transfer of the methodology of ‘Luxembourg in Transition’ should be disseminated on a broad basis and could be presented at a closing event or conference on cross-border territorial visioning.
+The guidance note concerning the potential application will be disseminated on a broad basis and could be presented at a closing event or conference on cross-border territorial visioning.

 The pilot action is going to run in two phases from March 2021 until December 2022.
-The Kick-off Meeting took place on 26 March 2021 and the Second Meeting on 7 May 2021.
+The Kick-off Meeting took place on 26 March 2021.

-Depending on the situation in relation to COVID-19 and travel restrictions, the costs for partners could, for instance, include travel costs for attending a meeting or a site visit.
-It will be attempted to avoid incurring other costs.
+The three first meetings were held online.
+Depending on the situation in relation to travel restrictions, the costs for partners in the future could include travel costs for attending a meeting or a site visit.

 Ministry of Energy and Spatial Planning, Luxembourg